Monday 26 April 2021

 Iyoba or Queen Mother, a Benin origin sculpture (ivory pendant, 16th century) acquired by The Met Museum, New York.
 Pic: The Met.

-Twice, in less than one year, separate courts in U.S. have affirmed the powers of countries to assert ownership and control of suspected illicitly acquured art.
+Twice, in less than one year, separate courts in U.S. have affirmed the powers of countries to assert ownership and control of suspected illicitly acquired art.
 Also, in Europe, a post-war chatter set up to track and recover collections looted by the Nazi is still effective till date.

 Interestingly, the law — in the separate US situations — has been activated to either strengthen holders of illicitly gotten art or stopped similar acquisition from being sold.
 In either case, a sovereign state, irrespective of being a claimant or alleged illicit holder, emerged winner.
 The law, from all indications, provides immunity for sovereign states against litigation over acquisition of art.